 (3) A collection agency may be paid such moneys for carrying out its functions under this Act as the Board determines.

-[Section 27 amended by No. 77 of 2006 s.
-17.]
+[Section 27 amended by No. 77 of 2006 Sch.
+1 cl.
+17(5).]

-28. Authorised persons
+28. Authorised persons, appointment and functions of

 (1) The Board may, in writing appoint a person to be an authorised person for the purposes of this Act.